rapidsai/cugraph/docs/cugraph/source/nx_cugraph/index.rst

 nx-cugraph
 -----------

-nx-cugraph is a NetworkX backend that provides **GPU acceleration** to many popular NetworkX algorithms.
+``nx-cugraph`` is a NetworkX backend that provides **GPU acceleration** to many popular NetworkX algorithms.

 By simply `installing and enabling nx-cugraph <https://github.com/rapidsai/cugraph/blob/HEAD/python/nx-cugraph/README.md#install>`_, users can see significant speedup on workflows where performance is hindered by the default NetworkX implementation.

-With ``nx-cugraph``, users can have GPU-based, large-scale performance **without** changing their familiar and easy-to-use NetworkX code.
+Users can have GPU-based, large-scale performance **without** changing their familiar and easy-to-use NetworkX code.

-In ``bc_demo.py``
+.. centered:: Timed result from running the following code snippet (called ``demo.ipy``, showing NetworkX with vs. without ``nx-cugraph``)

 .. code-block:: python

     import pandas as pd